jayway/cljwordgraph/INTRODUCTION.md

 # Getting started
-The [Clojure web site](http://clojure.org) is the canonical source for Clojure.
-It provides a rationale for creating the language.
-There's a
-[Clojure cheat sheet](http://clojure.org/cheatsheet) which can be handy.
+The [Clojure web site](http://clojure.org) is a goldmine of information on Clojure.
+It provides a [rationale](http://clojure.org/rationale) for creating the language.
+It provides a brief essay on [Identity and State](http://clojure.org/state), which is highly recommended reading.
+There's also a [Clojure cheat sheet](http://clojure.org/cheatsheet) which can be handy as reference.

 The [4Clojure](http://4clojure.com/) website provides simple "fill-in-the-blanks" exercises that provide a gentle introduction to the language.
 And if you find the first few ones dead simple, don't worry.
 The exercises get harder.

 The [labrepl](https://github.com/relevance/labrepl) is also a nice way to get started.
-Just clone the labrepl repo, run script/repl to get a REPL, and browse to localhost:8080 for some exercises.
+Just clone the labrepl repo, run `script/repl` to get a REPL, and browse to http://localhost:8080 for some exercises.
 See the [labrepl wiki](https://github.com/relevance/labrepl/wiki) for more instructions.

 # Preparations